 This email was sent by a friend in my condo complex.
 A lovely lady, she does smoke cigarettes.
 This isn’t the end of the world—many people smoke—but it does add a different twist to her question.
 Here is the response I sent her:

-Sorry for the delay—I think I just replied to you in my head!
+Sorry for the delayed response—I think I just replied to you in my head!
 The answer that came to mind immediately after reading your email was acceptance.

 If you’ve read anything I’ve written, you’ll know I’m not a believer in stopping the aging process—because you can’t.
 I’m more about healthy insides reflecting outwardly as well as daily and weekly maintenance for the health of your outer skin.
 Wrinkles will start appearing given time.
 I guesstimate you being mid-30s, give or take, so starting to see wrinkles is normal (although I know unwelcome).